 Judicial activism is the practice of a judge or justice ruling based on their own political preferences rather than what the law states.
 The concept is certainly relevant when discussing Roe v.
 Wade, but not in the context Lahren thinks.
 In this case, she is exactly opposite of the truth.

-The majority decision in Roe v.
-Wade is the greatest example of judicial activism in American history.
+The Roe v.
+Wade decision is the greatest example of judicial activism in American history.
 There is no right to abortion in the US Constitution and no serious legal scholar contends otherwise, including far-left professors and activists.

 Kermit Roosevelt – University of Pennsylvania Law professor

 “[I]t is time to admit in public that, as an example of the practice of constitutional opinion writing, Roe is a serious disappointment.
 You will be hard-pressed to find a constitutional law professor, even among those who support the idea of constitutional protection for the right to choose, who will embrace the opinion itself rather than the result… As constitutional argument, Roe is barely coherent.
 The court pulled its fundamental right to choose more or less from the constitutional ether.”

 Laurence Tribe – Harvard Law professor and Al Gore lawyer

 “[B]ehind its own verbal smokescreen, the substantive judgment on which it rests is nowhere to be found.”

 Archibald Cox – President John F. Kennedy’s solicitor general and Harvard Law professor

 “The failure to confront the issue in principled terms leaves the opinion to read like a set of hospital rules and regulations….
 Neither historian, nor layman, nor lawyer will be persuaded that all the prescriptions of Justice Blackmun are part of the Constitution.”

 Edward Lazarus – Former clerk of Roe v.
 Wade author Harry Blackmun